neurospeech/web-native-shell/README.md

 Method and property names of CLR objects are converted to camel case.

+# Security

+NativeWebWivew has property called `ShouldInvokeScript`, you can set it to a function that accepts string and returns true/false.

 # License

 The project is licensed as GPLv3 as well as Commercial License.
-Commercial license is available for USD $1,000 per app per platform.
+Commercial license is available for USD $100 per app per platform.
 This is lifetime license with unlimited free updates.

 Please contact us at support at neurospeech dot com to get the license.